wgc-hackathon/reefer-raker-dhtml/README.md

 # To start coding

-1. You will need either a text editor e.g. Notepad or Notepad++ or an IDE e.g. [VSCode](https://code.visualstudio.com/).
+1. You will need either a text editor e.g. Notepad or Notepad++ or an Integrated Development Environment (IDE) e.g. [VSCode](https://code.visualstudio.com/).
 These are all free!

-2. Navigate to the issues page.
+2. Navigate to the issues page https://github.com/wgc-hackathon/reefer-raker-dhtml/issues

+3. Start coding!
+Each of the issues will tell you what you need to do with a list of steps that it is best to follow in order.
+There are also some tips and hints to get started.